Skellods-Network/SHPS4Node/README.md

 - replace custom SESSION/COOKIE modules with FOSS modules from npm (`cookie-session`)
 - replace custom body parser with FOSS modules from npm (`busboy`)
 - log to DB (custom implementation)
-- remove dumb plugin-loading in favor of meta-files in module-packages
+- ~~remove dumb plugin-loading in favor of meta-files in module-packages~~ DONE

 ## TODO List after release

 - GUI.
 Let's be honest, a GUI is a game-changer and will make SHPS accessible for more people and especially beginners
 - work on feature list
-- extend querystring parser with FOSS modules from npm (`qs`)
+- improve querystring parser with FOSS modules from npm (`qs`)
 - add log to disk with FOSS modules from npm (`logrotate-stream`)
 - add timeout for sandboxes
 - replace default.js with template files